ylopez25/takehome-interview-base/README.md

 ## Preparing for the interview
 1. Fork this repo and clone your fork to your computer.
-1. Make sure that `npm start` works and that you can view and edit the site.
+1. Make sure that `npm install` and `npm start` work, and that you can view and edit the site.
 1. Familiarize yourself with the application.
 1. Think about the possible features below and how you'd implement them.
 (Don't code them up yet.)